Heading to Tanzania? We share tips on how to plan a Tanzania safari including booking private guides and the best time to visit.

 What to wear in Tanzania?

 Tanzania is a conservative country, meaning both men and women should cover their knees and shoulders in public.
+Beyond that, make sure to bring the usual safari packing list and plenty of mosquito spray.

 Whilst in Zanzibar, stick to wearing swimwear and shorts whilst on the beach but cover up before heading into the village.